Kickoff to Summer 2018

 And the end result?
 It was actually perfect!
 They did a great job and it looked extremely natural.
 Jude was thrilled, I was thrilled, everybody came away happy.

 Since then we’ve volleyed between Carlton Landing and OKC.
 I’ve been swamped with design projects, including wrapping up the first phase of the Residence Club styling and I can’t wait to get it all photographed.
 It’s been a gratifying project to help out on.
 We’re also really close to wrapping up the master bedroom addition.
-This week, drywall is being installed along with the new HVAC system.
+This week, drywall is being installed along with the new HVAC system along with these filters fitted in our AC unit.
 And just after that we’ll hopefully have floors in.

 Meanwhile in the community, our swim beach opened to much fanfare and excitement.
 It’s been a long process to get approval by the town from the Corps of Engineers and you can see a sliver of it in the photo below.
 Side note: how awesome is it that someone got that ENORMOUS unicorn float and moored it there on the dock?!
 YASSSS.
 We happily frolicked for several hours last weekend.